 St. Paul's is an affirming, inclusive community that seeks to ensure that all people know they are valid, they are valued, and they are loved.
 The congregation at St. Paul's has been working diligently over the years to build relationships with the wider community including the Food banks in Essex (through our clothing cupboard), Community Living Essex, and the 2SLGBTQIA+ Community.

 Interested in what is happening now?
-Check out our Advent-Christmas Newsletter.
+Check out our Advent/Christmas Newsletter.

 In worship at St. Paul's:

 We embrace the joyful sounds of children and those who are neurodivergent.
-We have colouring pages, books, and toys for those who need to be busy, trusting that listening happens and each participates in their own ways.
+We have colouring pages, books, fidget toys, and other toys for those who need to be busy, trusting that listening happens and each participates in their own ways.
 Creative individuals are welcome to add their work to our art wall.

 We offer a variety of shakers (percussion instruments) for those who like to play along with the music.
 There is an engagement time to provide space for the wisdom of young and young at heart.